Tutorial | Project variables in visual recipes#

 This project has a working Flow that we may not wish to disturb.
 We can safely experiment with adding variables to the Prepare recipe script by using the existing visual analysis attached to the Prepare recipe.

-From the top navigation bar, open the Visual Analyses page (or use the shortcut
+From the Machine Learning menu of the top navigation bar, open the Visual ML (Analysis) page (or use the shortcut

 g